Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Simulation Studies

-We assess the performance of the GHD-GHL model in three ways: Experiment 1 (Sect.~\ref{sec:sim1}) investigates the model's sensitivity to different values of the gamma hyperparameters, i.e., $(s,r)$ as well as the effectiveness of BIC in choosing the correct model.
-Experiment 2 (Sect.~\ref{sec:sim3}) is designed to assess the proposed sparse modelling approach through different dependency patterns among variables for each component.
-We compare our proposed model with the parsimonious Gaussian mixture models \citep[PGMM;][]{mcnicholas08} from {\sf R} package \texttt{pgmm} \citep{mcnicholas11} , the mixture of canonical fundamental skew-t distributions \citep[FM-CFUST;][]{lee16} from {\sf R} package \texttt{EMMIXcskew} \citep{lee15}, the mixture of generalized hyperbolic distributions \citep[MGHD;][]{browne15} and the mixture of generalized hyperbolic factor analyzers \citep[MGHFA;][]{tortora16} from {\sf R} package \texttt{mixGHD} \citep{tortora17} in Sect.~\ref{sec:sim2} (Experiment 3).
-When the true classes are known, we assess the performance of the GHD-GLS approach using the adjusted Rand index \citep[ARI;][]{hubert85}.
-The ARI has expected value 0 under random classification and takes the value 1 for perfect class agreement.
+The performance of the GHD-GHL model is assessed in three ways.
+Experiment~1 (Section~\ref{sec:sim1}) investigates the sensitivity of the model to different values of the gamma hyperparameters, i.e., $(s,r)$, as well as the effectiveness of BIC in choosing the correct model.
+Experiment~2 (Section~\ref{sec:sim3}) is designed to assess the proposed sparse modelling approach through different dependency patterns among variables for each component.
+In Experiment~3 (Section~\ref{sec:sim2}), the proposed model is compared with the parsimonious Gaussian mixture models \citep[PGMM;][]{mcnicholas08,mcnicholas10d} from the \texttt{pgmm} package \citep{pgmm} for the {\sf R} software \citep{R23}, the mixture of generalized hyperbolic distributions (MGHD), and the mixture of generalized hyperbolic factor analyzers \citep[MGHFA;][]{tortora16} --- the {\sf R} package \texttt{mixGHD} \citep{tortora21} is used to implement the latter two approaches.
+All methods are initialized using $k$-means.
+When the true classes are known, the performance of the GHD-GLS approach can be assessed using the adjusted Rand index \citep[ARI;][]{hubert85}.
+The ARI has expected value 0 under random classification and takes the value 1 under perfect class agreement.